Dastardi/CS3500/README.md

 ### QUICK START
 To display and interact with the board, navigate to the Reversi file and run the main() method.
 This will create a new window in which a reversi board will be displayed.
-You can use your mouse to select and deselect tiles, hit ENTER to place a disc, press SPACE to pass your turn, and press Q to quit.
+You can use your mouse to select and deselect tiles, hit ENTER to place a disc, press SPACE to pass your turn, press H to turn hints on and off, and press Q to quit.

-Without a controller, the game can't actually be played according to the rules - that means that hitting enter will always place a black disc regardless of turn order, so passing doesn't do much.
-That being said, as we are still in an early phase of the game and want to be able to easily create boards, W and B can place white and black discs and R can remove a tile's disc, so have fun clicking around!
-These methods will be removed once the controller is implemented, so have no fear of players being able to cheat when playing the game - these are methods solely for testing purposes.

 ### KEY COMPONENTS
 **Model** is where the majority of the current code is held, and contains the implementation and documentation of the model.